 If you keep Windows OS and your installed software up-to-date, Windows malware analysis ought to have the capacity to obstruct all the most significant malware from infecting your system.
 Ensure your system is set to get and install updates, in the event of any unforeseen issue.
 Moreover, to make it powerful, you have to configure Windows malware analysis.
 There are different alternatives you can also take to verify and secure your Windows PC.

-Comodo Forensic Analysis is a free malware scanning tool.
+Xcitium Forensic Analysis is a free malware scanning tool.
 To identifying malware, this tool also enables organizations to improve their security posture.
 Malware such as Trojan virus or ransomware can be found by this forensic analysis tool.

-To begin, Comodo Forensic Analysis will first need to be downloaded and installed.
+To begin, Xcitium Forensic Analysis will first need to be downloaded and installed.
 Next, you’ll have to state how PCs will be chosen and examined.
 And the last step involves beginning the scan and reviewing the outcomes.

 Users will receive any of the three outcomes with various colors:

 - Yellow demonstrates the presence of unknown files

 The Xcitium Forensic Analysis transfers these files to the Valkyrie servers.
 They will undergo run-time tests intended to uncover whether they are unsafe.
 You can see a report of these tests in the Xcitium Forensic Analysis interface.
 You can also pick to have detailed scan reports sent to your email.
 The Xcitium Forensic Analysis interface displays the results of files analyzed by Valkyrie.